Skip to content

 A switch-first dashboard for multi-repo workspaces.
 One canonical feature in focus, the rest hibernating in worktrees, every PR / preflight / draft reply one click away.

 Canopy coordinates real Git branches and worktrees across multiple repositories — no proprietary abstractions, no virtual branches.
-This extension is a VSCode-native surface on top of the Canopy CLI; the same JSON contract the CLI ships.
-What the dashboard shows is exactly what canopy state / canopy triage / canopy feature status would show in a terminal.
+This extension is a VSCode-native surface on top of the canopy-cli backend (CLI + MCP server, published to PyPI).
+The dashboard reads the same JSON contract the CLI ships — what you see here is what canopy state / canopy triage / canopy feature status would show in a terminal.

 Global dashboard